 Even still, Unstoppable is a better-than-average sports drama because it takes the time to examine Anthony’s physical and mental conditioning as he busts his ass every day to train as much as humanly possible while also maintaining a night job on a luxury plane cleaning crew (Mykelti Williamson plays his advice-wielding boss).
 There aren’t many surprises here, but that isn’t the point of most sports films—it’s about the journey—and Jerome never makes us doubt for a second what young Robles would do to achieve his goals.
 Some of the movie relies on familiar moments, but on the whole it’s a rousing, inspirational achievement.
 (Steve Prokopy)

 The film screens Thursday, Oct.
-17 at 6:30pm at Music Box Theatre, and Friday, Oct.
+17, at 6:30pm at Music Box Theatre, and Friday, Oct.
 18 at 2pm at AMC NEWCITY 14.
 Actor Jharrel Jerome and producer/film subject Anthony Robles are scheduled to attend.

 Vulcanizadora

-From writer/director Joel Potrykus (Buzzard, The Alchemist Cookbook), Vulcanizadora concerns the lives of two friends (Josh Burge’s Marty and the filmmaker taking on the role of Derek) as they traipse recklessly through the Michigan forrest squabbling and getting on each others’ nerves.
+From writer/director Joel Potrykus (Buzzard, The Alchemist Cookbook), Vulcanizadora concerns the lives of two friends (Josh Burge’s Marty and the filmmaker taking on the role of Derek) as they traipse recklessly through the Michigan forest squabbling and getting on each others’ nerves.
 Eventually, the real reason is revealed for why they are making their way to their final lakeside destination with no real concern for possessions or accidentally hurting themselves with seemingly dangerous pranks.
-The film takes its characters from annoying, middle-aged slackers to something far more bleak and ominous, with Marty making it clear he has no plans on returning from this journey to the real world.
+The film takes its characters from annoying, middle-aged slackers to something far more bleak and ominous, with Marty making it clear he has no plans to return from this journey to the real world.

 Vulcanizadora revels a complexity that some may find jarring, and for me, it came too late in the film’s relatively short running time to save the movie from working.
 Eventually, one of the pair does go back to civilization and feels so guilty about what transpires on the beach that he makes inquiries to see if anyone noticed that his friend has disappeared.
 Shot on 16mm, the movie feels deeply intimate as we attempt to make sense of the characters’ motivations, actions, and the consequences of both.
 Admittedly, the less you know about Vulcanizadora going into it the better, but my patience was worn thin while waiting for the point of the film to reveal itself.
 (Steve Prokopy)

 The film screens Wednesday, Oct.
-16 at 10:00pm at Music Box Theatre, and Saturday, Oct 19 at 2:30pm at AMC NEWCITY 14.
+16, at 10pm at Music Box Theatre, and Saturday, Oct 19, at 2:30pm at AMC NEWCITY 14.
 Director Joel Potrykus and co-producer Kevin Clancy are scheduled to attend.

 Rita